 Like other types of beans, white beans are rich in minerals such as folic acid, magnesium, and iron.
 Another advantage of eating white beans is the low number of calories.

 A cup of white beans can provide over 50% of the recommended daily amount of fiber.
 Although many people avoid including white beans in their diet due to flatulence, these berries are actually helpful in preventing constipation.
 Many people who suffer from irritable bowel syndrome consume beans to prevent such seizures from digestive disorders.

 Oregano has vitamin A and vitamin K, as well as iron and manganese.
 Its phytochemicals have antibacterial properties.

-And just as a side note, when you buy any canned food, like the white beans for this recipe, try to buy from brands that use BPA-free cans.
-BPA is a carcinogen that is often used as the inner lining in cans.
+A friendly reminder, if you choose canned white beans for this recipe, try to buy from brands that use BPA-free cans.
 You can check here which brands are BPA-free.